-Saturated fats, such as those found in red meat, processed meats and baked goods have long been associated with health conditions such as diabetes, cardiovascular disease and obesity.
+Saturated fats, such as those found in red meat and baked goods have long been associated with health conditions such as diabetes, cardiovascular disease and obesity.
 However, the connection between saturated fats and obesity, has been poorly understood.
 In the past, scientists could not explain why certain people seemed prone to obesity when consuming a diet high in saturated fats, but others were less susceptible.
-A number of studies have now shown that the effect of saturated fat on obesity can be influenced by variations in a gene called APOA2.
+A number of studies have now shown that the effect of saturated fat on high levels of body fat and obesity can be influenced by variations in a gene called APOA2.

-Corella D et al. APOA2, dietary fat, and body mass index: replication of a gene- diet interaction in oulations Archives of Internal Medicine 2009 169 1897-9
+Corella D et al. APOA2, dietary fat, and body mass index: replication of a gene- diet interaction in 3 independent populations.
+Archives of Internal Medicine.
+2009;169:1897-906.